hohsieh/hec-ras-docker/README.md

 ```

 ### Config file
 This optional file can be used to override vars and set new vars in a consistent/repeatable manner.
 See the example `project/config` file included in this repo for more info.
+Below is an example of one configurable item you can set in this file.

 ```
 # Project Name